Charingchen/CarND-Find-Lane-Lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 **Known Bugs of current pipeline**
 1. If the current group of lines are all outside the previous slope tolerance, the extrapolate result would be based on the last result.
-If this keeps happening in a couple of iteration, the extrapolate result would be inaccurate.
+If this keeps happening for a couple of iteration, the extrapolate result would be inaccurate.
 2. If the first 20 iterations are not clean and stable images, the whole pipeline will not work.
 3. The pipeline would disappear after a couple of iteration in the challenge video.